 Keeping in touch with family and friends, both at home and in the U.S., will be very important to the success and satisfaction of your time here!
 There are many ways to stay connected.

-Buying a cell phone and activating a service plan in the U.S. is not always easy.
-This is especially true if you don’t have a U.S. Social Security Number or will only be here for a short period of time.
-Most cell phone plans require a minimum one-year contract, with penalties for early termination.
-Alternatively, some companies offer pay-as-you-go plans without a contract, but rates are often higher.
+If you will frequently want or need to make calls or use cellular data when you do not have an internet connection, you will likely want to find a cell phone plan that works for you.
+However, activating a service plan in the U.S. is not always easy.
+This is especially true if you don’t have a U.S. Social Security Number or will only be here for a short period of time, since many major cell phone plans require a minimum one-year contract and have penalties for early termination.
+However, increasingly companies are offering contracts without a minimum time commitment and/or "pay-as-you-go plans."
 If you plan to call internationally, be sure to ask about any additional charges or consider using a pre-paid calling card.
 More detailed information on Mobile Phone Providers is also available.

 A pre-paid calling card will allow you to place your call by dialing a toll-free access number in the U.S. and entering your account information.
 Rates are usually charged by minute and vary based on the destination of the call.
 There are many resources online to learn more about the advantages and what to consider when choosing a phone card, such as this Guide to Buying Calling Cards.